awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 By default, only you can create volumes from snapshots that you own\.
 However, you can share your unencrypted snapshots with specific AWS accounts, or you can share them with the entire AWS community by making them public\.
 For more information, see [Sharing an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

 You can share an encrypted snapshot only with specific AWS accounts\.
 For others to use your shared, encrypted snapshot, you must also share the CMK key that was used to encrypt it\.
-Users with access to your encrypted snapshot must create their own personal copy of it and then use that copy to restore the volume\.
-Your copy of a shared, encrypted snapshot can also be re\-encrypted with a different key\.
+Users with access to your encrypted snapshot must create their own personal copy of it and then use that copy\.
+Your copy of a shared, encrypted snapshot can also be re\-encrypted using a different key\.
 For more information, see [Sharing an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

 **Note**
 If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.